ch-stark/bry-blogs/acm/policy-templating-part1.md

 region: '{{hub (lookup "cluster.open-cluster-management.io/v1" "ManagedCluster" "default" .ManagedClusterName).metadata.labels.region hub}}'
 ~~~

 The above can now be replaced with this much more concise and easier to read hub template.
-There is an added benefit this removes a call to the apiserver during Policy evaluation.
+Additionally, this removes a call to the apiserver during Policy evaluation.
 ~~~
 region: '{{hub .ManagedClusterLabels.region hub}}'
 ~~~